 What are the alternatives to equity release?

-So, is there an alternative to equity release?
+Is there a better alternative to equity release?

-Here is a list of the main alternatives to taking out an equity release loan with information on how each one may or may not work for you:
+Following is a list of the main alternatives to taking out an equity release loan with information on how each option could work for you:

 Budgeting may seem like an odd alternative to equity release however if you aren’t clear on how much you spend vs your income, this may be a good place to start.